 In Navajo, yá’át’ééh means “welcome.”
 Dive deep into Navajo culture with these four stops in Farmington, N.M.
 Plus Bisti/De-Na-Zin Wilderness area, dotted by spires, sculpted rock and colorful hills, is just 35 miles away.

 Dinetah Rock & Pueblitos

 Explore some of the more than 200 Navajo pueblos built between 1680 and 1775.
-Simon Canyon Ruin is a one-room structure built on top of a 20-foot-high boulder in 1754.
+Simon Canyon Ruin is a one-room structure that was built on top of a 20-foot high boulder in 1754.
 It can be accessed via the Simon Canyon Recreation area 3.4 miles below the Navajo Dam.
 A half-mile hike will bring you to the ruin.
 Learn more at farmingtonnm.org/listings/dinetah-rock-art-pueblitos.

-Originally conceived to be geologist Bruce Black’s office, Kokopelli’s Cave is a spectacularly adventurous bed-and-breakfast venue.
+Originally conceived to be geologist Bruce Black’s office, Kokopelli’s Cave is a spectacularly wonderful bed-and-breakfast venue.
 Hike along a sandstone path to get to your 1,700-foot cave suite equipped with a kitchen, Jacuzzi tub, queen-sized bed and a replica Native American kiva.
-Sunset views of Shiprock, a sacred Navajo mountain, are stunning.
-Learn more at kokoscave.com.
+Sunset views of Shiprock, a sacred Navajo mountain, are gorgeous.
+Learn more at kokoscave.us.

 Stop by the new Museum of Navajo Art and Culture to learn more about the Navajo people, native to the Four Corners Region, through their intricate artwork such as rugs, blankets, jewelry and folk art.
 With a significant collection of textiles from the 1900’s through present time, the museum celebrates Navajo artisans past and present.
 Find the museum at 301 W Main St, Farmington, N.M.